 Teal waters from my ’94 Island sketching trip.
 This postcard from Tourism Nanaimo was picked up on my ’94 Island sketching trip and shows me why I didn’t take a lot of photos – the area was deep in the forest and very dark.
 This, I seem to remember, is one of the smaller waterfalls in the park on the way to the main falls.
 The description on the back says only : ‘Enjoy the varied natural surroundings in one of Nanaimo’s 28 urban parks and natural areas.’A photo from a later trip.
 Again, I’m not certain if this is Englishman Falls, but it certainly shows the dark jagged rocks that inspired my initial drawings.Englishman Falls, acrylic over textured gesso with ink brush strokes delineating the rushing water.
 From my 9×6 sketch book: a pencil sketch of Englishman Falls in preparation for make etching prints.

-An etching in brown ink made from drawing and scratching on a metal plate with various materials.
+A lithograph in brown ink made from drawing and painting on a stone plate with various materials.